 This document defines Evolve Housing’s policy on tenancy charges including rent and non-rent debts.

-The impact upon an organisation, such as Evolve Housing, to function as a social housing provider, is dependant upon not carrying debt.
-Tenants are required to pay rent in advance, in accordance with their Residential Tenancy Agreement; failure to pay as agreed will result in Evolve Housing commencing arrears action.
+The impact upon an organisation such as Evolve Housing to function as a social housing provider is dependent upon not carrying debt.
+Tenants are required to pay rent in advance, in accordance with their Residential Tenancy Agreement.

-Evolve Housing understands there are competing demands upon families to meet their commitments; however the payment of rent and non-rent is considered a priority.
+Evolve Housing understands there are competing demands upon families to meet their commitments; however the payment of rent and non-rent charges should be considered a priority.
 Evolve Housing will treat the recovery of rent and non-rent arrears with privacy and sensitivity.

 Evolve Housing is committed to maintaining its function as a social housing provider.

 Evolve Housing is able to apply and recover tenancy related charges in accordance with the provisions of the Residential Tenancies Act 2010 and the Housing Act 2001.

 Tenants have a legal obligation to pay their tenancy charges as they become due.
 If Tenants do not make payments their accounts will fall into arrears; this will result in a breach of their tenancy agreement.